neftonjin/read-me-generator/README.md

-  # ReadMe generator
+  # ReadMe Generator

   ![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)

   ## Description

-  This project is a readme.md file generator .It takes user input and generates a readme file based on the input
+  This application is generating a readme.md file based on the user input.

   ## Table of Contents